-Achieving consistent color:[Penczek, Krupinski, Vander Haeghen] Prior to offering recommendations on how the image color quality can be improved, we first set forth a set of medical photography goals that guide our efforts.
-The following main goals are proposed for color image medical photography:
+Achieving consistent color: [Penczek, Krupinski, Vander Haeghen]

+Prior to offering recommendations on how the image color quality can be improved, we first put forth a set of operational use objectives for the medical photography workflow.
+The objectives emphasize the need for consistent color reproduction for the evaluation of medical images.

-- 1 Visually inspecting a region of interest in a single image in a consistent manner - 2 Measuring certain properties of certain areas in a region of interest of an image in a consistent manner - 3 Visually comparing regions of interests in one or several images in a consistent manner - 4 Comparing measurements of certain areas in regions of interest in one or several images in a consistent manner.
+- 1 Visually inspecting a region of interest in a single image in a consistent manner - 2 Measuring properties of certain areas in a region of interest of an image in a consistent manner - 3 Visually comparing regions of interests in one or several images in a consistent manner - 4 Comparing measurements of certain areas in regions of interest in one or several images in a consistent manner.

-Table 1: Main medical photography goals.
+Table 1: Main operational use objectives for medical photography.

-This is not an exhaustive list, but many other tasks and goals are actually automatically enabled (or can be enabled) by these 4 items, e.g. good documentation and record keeping, follow-up over long periods, telemedicine, teaching, etc...).
-The term 'consistent' is admittedly vague and needs to be clarified.
-From the perspective of our interest in maintaining the image color integrity, we will strive for color consistency by avoiding or eliminating any variable factors that can change the perceived color of a patient's image which could affect the interpretation of that image.
-Although the perceived image color can be affected by the display system and the viewing environment used to view the display, we will limit our discussions to the impact of the image capture process and any subsequent color corrections.
-In practice, taking images of the same patient's body part over time under different light sources can make it difficult to gauge the evolution of the medical condition over time in the images due to the lighting variability, which can lead to color inconsistency.
+This is not an exhaustive list, but many other tasks and objectives can be automatically enabled by these 4 items (e.g. good documentation and record keeping, follow-up over long periods, telemedicine, teaching, etc...).
+The term 'consistent' is admittedly vague and needs to be clarified for a specific application.
+From the perspective of maintaining the image color integrity, this article strives for color consistency by avoiding or eliminating any factors that can change the perceived color of a patient's image which could affect the interpretation of that image.
+Although the perceived image color can be affected by the display system and the viewing environment used to view the display, our discussions are limited to the impact of the image capture process and any subsequent color corrections.

+In practice, the color inconsistency caused by lighting variability when taking images of the same patient's body part over time can make it difficult to gauge the evolution of the medical condition seen in the images.
 The same can be said when using different cameras, changing camera settings, different lighting geometry, etc...
 The severity and impact of those confounding factors can obviously be very variable and highly dependent on the patient's body part and medical condition.
 This is illustrated by the examples shown in Fig. 3.
 For the images of the patient in the top row of Fig. 3, it is not completely clear whether the patient's skin has changed, or that the camera setting and lighting are different.
 In this case, the patient's skin has indeed changed, but not nearly as much as would be suggested by the image.
 The background grays are different for each image, which makes it difficult to assess the relative amount of change.
 The bottom images in Fig. 3 show the case of atypical nevi for skin cancer detection.
 Not only does the variance in the photography technique between images make it difficult to monitor the change in the cancer, but it is even difficult to know what is the real skin phototype of the patient.

-Color is very important, and this places high demands in the consistency of colors in the acquired images.
+Color is very important, and this places high demands on the consistency of colors in the acquired images.
 Similarly, when evaluating ulcers, the measured area of an ulcer can be important, and thus the physical resolution in the region of interest must be known so that areas can be consistently compared.
-It should be noted that consistency does not necessarily mean faithful, it is possible to be consistent (and thus comparable) without being an exact copy of how the scene looked to the photographer during acquisition.
+It should be noted that consistency does not necessarily mean faithfulness.
+It is possible to be consistent, and thus comparable, without being an exact copy of how the scene looked to the photographer during acquisition.
 For example, image colors can be modified to represent the scene under a certain predefined and fixed light source.